agabor/docs/_includes/parse-server/third-party-auth.md

 }
 ```

-The options passed to Parse server:
+The options passed to MSG server:
 ```js
 {
   auth: {